 We’ll be talking about 4 main types of punches: jab, cross, hook, and uppercut.

-For self defense scenario’s you need to focus on where you are going to hit.
-It’s a lot different than a boxing match.
+For self-defense, you need to focus on where you are going to hit.
+It’s a lot different from a boxing match.

 Best Practices for Any Punch

 - Keep your chin covered at all times (both hands by side of face, return them immediately after you throw a punch

 - Thumb needs to be rested on the outside of your clenched fist, unless you want to break your thumb.

 - Don’t hit with your ring or pinky finger.
 Keep your other knuckles directly aligned with your forearm.